atomone-hub/genesis/CONSTITUTION.md

 ### Article 2.D.
 Treasury DAOs

-The Cosmos Hub governance may establish one or more transparent and accountable Treasury DAOs by simple majority vote.
+The AtomOne Hub governance may establish one or more transparent and accountable Treasury DAOs by simple majority vote.

 The operations of the Treasury DAO must operate on an ICS secured zone outside of the hub.
-As an exception, the tokens of the Treasury DAO may reside on the the Cosmos Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the Cosmos Hub.
+As an exception, the tokens of the Treasury DAO may reside on the the AtomOne Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the AtomOne Hub.

 The Treasury DAO shall be composed of Cosmonauts, and at the top Executive Board level be composed of one or more Citizens.
 All Cosmonauts and Citizens of